Updated to v1.34

 Lieutenant: Three shots are lit as hurry-ups on their own timers.
 Once one shot is hit, a new shot will start timing out.
 If a shot times out, the left flipper will become frozen and be temporarily deactivated until the center ramp is hit with the right flipper.
 If all three shots time out, you'll have to shoot a lit shot in a small period to get back to this mode; if that timer runs out, you'll have to face the Horde again.
-Collecting four shots during this mode awards the Winter is Coming Super Jackpot, which instantly rewards all the hurry-up values you collected from Winter is Coming again.
+Collecting five shots during this mode awards the Winter is Coming Super Jackpot, which instantly rewards all the hurry-up values you collected from Winter is Coming again.
 This will also send you back to Horde, for shots at more Super Jackpots.

 The values of the four WIC hurryups collected will influence the jackpot scoring in this mode, meaning Stark's ability can make this mode quite lucrative.
 Once WHC is complete, no more WIC hurryups can be collected until Iron Throne is completed; all shots corresponding to lit houses will no longer "ice-over".